nlegewie/Replication-Dietrich-and-Sands-2023/README.md

 ## Purpose

-This repository contains the code for the replication of [Dietrich and Sands (2023)](https://doi.org/10.1038/s41562-023-01589-7) using data from a new context and new data collection technique (3DSR, see [Goldstein et al., 2023](https://doi.org/10.1177/00491241221147495)), using 3D videos and computer vision models to estimate the effect of minoritized bystanders on pedestrian distance in Berlin, Germany.
+This repository contains the code for the replication of [Dietrich and Sands (2023)](https://doi.org/10.1038/s41562-023-01589-7) using data from a new context and a new data collection technique (3DSR, see [Goldstein et al., 2023](https://doi.org/10.1177/00491241221147495); also see the [GitHub repository](https://github.com/yoavgoldstein1/3D-Social-Research)), using 3D videos and computer vision models to estimate the effect of minoritized bystanders on pedestrian distance in Berlin, Germany.

 ## Abstract